type

 Taylor: Of course, Casey!
 Let's start with the basics.
 Both softmax and sigmoid are activation functions in neural networks, which you already know.
 This code defines these functions and then applies them to a data vector.

-Casey: Okay, I see two functions defined here, softmax and sigmoid.
-What's the difference between them?
+Casey: Okay, I see two functions defined here,

-Taylor: The softmax function is used to convert a vector of numbers into a vector of probabilities, where the probabilities of each value are proportional to the exponentials of the input numbers.
-On the other hand, sigmoid function gives us the probability between 0 and 1 for an individual value.
+function is used to convert a vector of numbers into a vector of probabilities, where the probabilities of each value are proportional to the exponentials of the input numbers.
+On the other hand, sigmoid

-Taylor: In the context of machine learning, probabilities help us make decisions.
+is for individual values.
+Why do we need to convert numbers into probabilities?Taylor: In the context of machine learning, probabilities help us make decisions.
 For instance, if we're trying to classify data into categories, probabilities give us a measure of confidence about our classifications.

 Casey: Got it.
 Now, the code has a data vector.
 What does it represent?